awslabs/ml-io/README.md

     // Read the dataset five times (five epochs). for (auto i = 0; i < /*num_epochs*/ 5; i++) {
-        // An example instance acts like a dictionary of ML-IO tensors
+        // An example instance acts like a dictionary of MLIO tensors
         // mapped by column name according to the CSV header. mlio::intrusive_ptr<mlio::example> exm;

         // csv_reader is simply an iterator over mini-batches of data. while ((exm = reader->read_example()) != nullptr) {
-            // Get the ML-IO tensor of the column called 'label'. auto lbl = exm->find_feature("label");
+            // Get the MLIO tensor of the column called 'label'. auto lbl = exm->find_feature("label");

             // Zero-copy convert it to DLPack.